-Parent and Family Engagement Policy
+Guardian and Family Engagement Policy

-- Brookside will conduct outreach and engage parents of participating children, including parents of migrant and EL children, in meaningful consultation to plan and implement parent involvement programs, activities, and procedures. - The parent and family engagement policy is developed jointly with, agreed upon with, and distributed to parents of participating children.
-Brookside will: - Conduct an annual Open House/Title I school-wide meeting during the fall semester to explain the requirements of the Title I program. - Involve parents in the planning, review and improvement of Title

-I, including the school parental involvement policy and school-parent compact.(Appendix A)
+- Brookside will conduct outreach and engage parents/guardians of participating children, including guardians of migrant and EL children, in meaningful consultation to plan and implement parent/guardian involvement programs, activities, and procedures. - The guardian and family engagement policy is developed jointly with, agreed upon with, and distributed to parents/guardians of participating children.
+Brookside will: - Conduct an annual Open House/Title I school-wide meeting during the fall semester to explain the requirements of the Title I program. - Involve parents/guardians in the planning, review and improvement of Title I, including the school guardianal involvement policy and school-guardian compact.(Appendix A)

-- Involve parents in the joint development of the improvement plan - Provide opportunities for parent participation and volunteer activities. - Parents sign the Family Handbook, which includes the parent and family engagement policy. - Documents are provided to our Parent committee, who review the information and provide suggestions to administrators.
+- Involve parents/guardians in the joint development of the improvement plan - Provide opportunities for parent/guardian participation and volunteer activities. - Parents/guardians sign the Family Handbook, which includes the guardian and family engagement policy. - Documents are provided to our parent/guardian committee, who review the information and provide suggestions to administrators.